Taylor Lapilus: Return to UFC

 Lapilus was scheduled to face Khalid Taha on September 3, 2022, at UFC Fight Night 209.
 However, Lapilus withdrew a week before the event due to a broken hand and was later replaced by Cristian Quiñónez.

 Lapilus was scheduled to face Muin Gafurov on September 2, 2023, at UFC Fight Night 226.
 However, Lapilus was instead matched up with Caolán Loughrán after Gafurov withdrew due to visa issues.
 He won the fight by unanimous decision.

 Lapilus faced Farid Basharat on January 13, 2024, at UFC Fight Night 234.
 He lost the bout by unanimous decision.

-Lapilus faced Cody Stamann on June 8, 2024 at UFC on ESPN 57.
+Lapilus faced Cody Stamann on June 8, 2024, at UFC on ESPN 57.
 He won the fight by unanimous decision.

-Lapilus was scheduled to face Felipe Lima on September 28, 2024 at UFC Fight Night 243.
+Lapilus was scheduled to face Felipe Lima on September 28, 2024, at UFC Fight Night 243.
 However, Lima withdrew from the fight for unknown reasons and was replaced by Vince Morales on short notice.
 Lapilus won the fight by unanimous decision.

 Despite being 3–1 again in his second stint, on February 27, 2025, it was reported that Lapilus was once again removed from the UFC roster.

 Professional Fighters League

 On March 25, 2025, it was announced that Lapilus signed with Professional Fighters League.

 Lapilus was scheduled to face Ali Taleb on May 23, 2025, at PFL Europe Paris.
 However in early May, the organization announced that the event was cancelled.
 The bout was re-scheduled and took place on July 5, 2025, at PFL Europe 2.
+Lapilus won the bout via unanimous decision.

+Lapilus faced Liam Gittins on December 13, 2025, at PFL Champions Series 4, and won the bout via unanimous decision.

+Lapilus faced Kasum Kasumov on February 7, 2026, at PFL Dubai: Nurmagomedov vs. Davis, and won the bout via TKO in the third round.

+Lapilus faced Jake Hadley on May 23, 2026, at PFL Brussels.
+He won the fight via unanimous decision.

 Mixed martial arts style

-Having started his martial arts career with grappling and Brazilian jiu-jitsu, he is a very comfortable grappler.
-Lapilus is also a good striker, being a long time Muay Thai practitioner.
-Furthermore, he is interested in Israeli fighting system Krav Maga and participated in several induction trainings and programmes.
+Having started his martial arts career with grappling and Brazilian jiu-jitsu, he is a grappler.
+Lapilus is a striker, being a long time Muay Thai practitioner.
+He is interested in the Israeli fighting system Krav Maga, and he has participated in several induction trainings and programmes.

 Professional boxing career

-After his first UFC run, Lapilus opted to try his hands at boxing, facing Heri Andriyanto on May 27, 2017.
+After his first UFC run, Lapilus opted to try boxing, facing Heri Andriyanto on May 27, 2017.
 He won by unanimous decision.